The 6 best AI chat bot platforms for business in 2026

 1. eesel AI

 eesel AI has a different philosophy.
-Instead of making you move to a new, all-in-one platform, it’s a smart layer that plugs directly into the software your team already uses, like Zendesk, Freshdesk, Slack, and Confluence.
-This makes it the top pick for teams that want serious automation without having to completely overhaul their current workflows.
+Instead of requiring a platform migration, it’s a smart layer that plugs directly into the software your team already uses, like Zendesk, Freshdesk, Slack, and Confluence.
+This makes it a great pick for teams that want serious automation while maintaining their current workflows.

 It learns from everything, your entire knowledge ecosystem.
 This includes past tickets, macros, help center articles, and internal docs, which means its answers are refreshingly accurate and context-aware.
 It’s also built to be completely self-serve, so you can connect your tools and tweak its behavior in minutes.